 This government will call out Putin’s imperialism for what it is. pic.twitter.com/P2EJLXxdJm

-Meanwhile, in Brussels, ambassadors from NATO countries and Ukraine will hold talks on Tuesday over Russia’s firing of an experimental hypersonic intermediate-range missile, named the “Oreshnik”.
+Meanwhile, in Brussels, ambassadors from NATO countries and Ukraine will hold talks on Tuesday over Russia’s firing of an experimental hypersonic intermediate-range missile, the Oreshnik (“hazel tree”).

-On Friday, NATO’s chief Mark Rutte met with US President-elect Donald Trump in Florida, reportedly discussing a range of global security issues facing the Alliance.
-Rutte and his team also met with Congressman Mike Waltz and members of the President-elect’s national security team.
+On Friday, NATO’s chief Mark Rutte met with US President-elect Donald Trump in Florida to discuss several global security issues facing the Alliance.
+Rutte and his team also met with Congressman Mike Waltz and the President-elect’s national security team members.

 Berlin promises two more IRIS-T missile batteries before Christmas, offers “efficiency” training for brigade and battalion headquarters

-In a meeting with journalists in Kyiv on Monday, German Maj.
-Gen. Christian Freuding announced that Ukraine would be receiving two more IRIS-T air-defense systems from Berlin before Christmas.
+In a Monday meeting with journalists in Kyiv, German Maj.
+Gen. Christian Freuding announced that Ukraine would receive two more IRIS-T air defense systems from Berlin before Christmas.

 “The next IRIS-T SLM (medium-range) and SLS (short-range) systems should arrive in Ukraine in the coming days and weeks, before Christmas,” Freuding said.
-“But our support will continue after Christmas, and after January first, and after 21 January [Day One of the new Donald Trump administration in the US], and after 23 February, the date of the federal elections proposed in Germany.”
+“But our support will continue after Christmas, and after January first, and after 21 Jan. [the new Trump administration’s first full day], and after 23 Feb., the date of the federal elections proposed in Germany.”

-Freuding, Head of the Planning Staff and the Special Task Force for Ukraine at Germany’s Federal Ministry of Defense, noted that Germany also had supplied Ukraine recently with howitzers, tanks and Marder infantry fighting vehicles.
+Freuding, head of the Planning Staff and the Special Task Force for Ukraine at Germany’s Defense Ministry, noted that Germany also had supplied Ukraine recently with howitzers, tanks, and Marder infantry fighting vehicles.

-The 17 IRIS-T air-defense systems that German Chancellor Olaf Scholz had promised in September (eight SLM medium-range systems and nine SLS short-range systems) are arriving piecemeal.
+The 17 IRIS-T air-defense systems that German Chancellor Olaf Scholz had promised in September (eight SLM and nine SLS systems) are arriving piecemeal.
 By early October, Ukraine had received four of the medium-range missile systems and three SLS systems.

-For more than a year, President Volodymyr Zelensky has been asking he West for more of their modern advanced air-defense system as Russia continues to shell civilian targets.
+For more than a year, President Volodymyr Zelensky has been asking the West for more of their modern advanced air-defense system as Russia continues to shell civilian targets.
 He has been requesting seven US-made Patriot batteries to shield Ukraine’s major cities, but so far has received only two.
 The systems, produced by Massachusetts-based Raytheon, cost the Pentagon about $1 billion each.
-By contrast, the IRIS-T short-range batteries, produced by a collaboration of defense manufacturers in Germany, Italy, Greece, Sweden, Norway and Canada, cost about €180 million each.
+By contrast, the IRIS-T short-range batteries, produced by a collaboration of defense manufacturers in Germany, Italy, Greece, Sweden, Norway, and Canada, cost about €180 million ($189 million) each.

 Freuding went on to offer German training to certain levels of the Armed Forces of Ukraine (AFU) in his briefing with reporters.

 “Training is a matter of consideration with our Ukrainian friends and partners.
-I sat together with [Ukrainian Minister of Defense] Rustem Umerov yesterday on how we can improve our training effort.
+I sat together with [Ukrainian Defense Minister] Rustem Umerov yesterday on how we can improve our training effort.
 There are certain ideas on training especially your battalion headquarters, brigade headquarters, to make them more efficient and combat effective," Freuding said.

 Pope commemorates a peace resolution in his native Argentina by blasting Russia and Israel for their “arrogance”